developerphilosophy/simple-logger/Readme.md

 # Simple Logger

-Simple library to create logs
+Lightweight, Simple library to write logs.
+Writes to console and file by default.

 ## Introduction

 Simple logger is a simple library used to log to console and file.
 The usage is very simple, import the class and initialize it.
 You can use various logging methods available to create logs.
 Please note that initialization of logger is required and will throw an error when you use one of the available logging methods without first initializing the logs.
-If initialization was successful, it return **true** else throws an error.
+If initialization was successful, it return `true` else throws an `error`.
 All operation related to files ex: writing to files, creation of file are synchronous.

 ```ts
 import Logger from 'sds-simple-logger';